 - The toast is initially hidden (

-class is added, it becomes visible and slides down slightly (top: 30px
+showclass is added, it becomes visible and slides down slightly (top: 30px).

 - The toast is initially hidden (